mlanser/f451-comms/README.rst

 Features
 --------

-.. warning:: This module is still pre-pre-pre-long-way-to-go-to-alpha! **Use at your own risk 🤓**
+.. warning:: This module is still pre-pre-pre-long-way-to-go-to-alpha!
+And the code works (and passes all the tests), **use at your own risk 🤓**

 This module provides a universal interface for various communications systems and services (e.g. email, Slack, SMS, etc.).
-This means that we can send the same message to several channels/services with a single call.
-And we can also use that the same call structure regardless of which channels/services are enabled.
+In other words: we can send the same message to several channels/services with a single call.
+We can also use the same call structure regardless of which channels/services are enabled.

-This module was created to "scratch an itch" -- or as we say in marketing parlance: to solve a particular use case 😉 -- where several applications run on different `Raspberry Pi <https://www.raspberrypi.org/>`_ devices that are all configured with different hardware, etc.
+This module was originally created to "scratch an itch" -- or, as we say in marketing parlance: to solve a particular use case. 😉 -- I had several single-purpose applications running on different devices (e.g. `Raspberry Pi <https://www.raspberrypi.org/>`_) configured to support specific hardware configurations (i.e. sensors and displays, etc.), services, or functions.
+And all applications were designed to notify me via different channels that certain events had occurred and so on.

-Using a standardized communications library makes it easier to have the main application on each device communicate results to the same channels without needing to create duplicate code in each application for a given device.
-Instead, most/all customization can be handled by simply updating config files on each device.
+Using a standardized communications library made it easy to have the main application on each device communicate results to the same channels without writing duplicate code for each application for a given device.
+Instead, I can now import this library, and most/all per-application customization can be handled by updating config files on each device.

-For example, I have several devices that continuously collect different types of data and/or perform various tasks.
-And, at regular intervals, when specific tasks are completed, or certain events are triggered, I want to be notified via SMS, get some fancy Slack message, or even get a nice HTML-bsed email with a status update, etc. I may even want to notify the world via Twitter that this or that happened, or that whatever status was updated.
+For example, I have several devices that continuously collect data from sensors and perform various processing tasks on that data.
+Then, at regular intervals, when specific tasks are completed or certain events are triggered, I get notified via SMS, some fancy Slack message, or even get a nice HTML-based email with a status update, etc. And in some cases, the devices also notify the world via Twitter that whatever status was updated.

-But most of all, I want to be able to have a simple ``send_message()`` that works regardless of what services are enabled for a given device.
-And if I add a new communications channel, then I want to enable that quickly on my devices without having to update the core applications.
-Just adding the new channel to some configuration file should be enough 😎
+But most importantly, I'm able to call a simple ``send_message()`` method, which works the same way regardless of which services are enabled for a given device.
+And if I add a new communications channel, I can enable it quickly on my devices without updating the core applications.
+Simply adding the new channel to a configuration file is enough 😎

 **Current support:**